What’s in Season – January Produce and Recipes

 Homemade Kale Chips

-Cauliflower is great when roasted – switch up the seasoning and you will never get tired of it.
-Serve it as whole roasted cauliflower head, or Buffalo cauliflower wings.
-You can also make a nutritious soup or these grilled cauliflower steaks:
+Cauliflower: It is amazing when roasted – switch up the seasoning, and you will never get tired of it.
+Serve it as a whole roasted cauliflower head or Buffalo cauliflower wings.
+You can also make a nutritious cauliflower soup or grilled cauliflower steaks.

-Cauliflower steaks on a tray with half a lemon
+Cauliflower steaks served on a plate with a lemon slice.

 Cauliflower Steaks Recipe